nathanmurfy/ProgressTrackerCapstone/README.md

 and the name of exercise they did.

 Ive updated my Main and TrainingExercises, I got a few things to print to the console but am unable to interact with it.
+At first I started off with TrainingTracker and tried to rush through with what I knew, but I took a step back, went and had a look at the main and the TrainingExercises class and did what I could there.
+I updated names, added a few lines that I missed and my application started running how I wanted.
+Now im going to work out the date and time function so you know the date of the workout.
+I will need to print it to the console first.

+After I get everything printed to the console, I will start to figure out how to print it all to a savable file.
+After I work that problem out
+I will think about adding a calorie tracker, or perhaps just a meal tracker.
+This way you can remember the meals you had on the day of the training session and it will be able to help you keep a steady diet.
+That idea is not set in stone and may make a few tweaks to it but right now
+I am hoping to be able to get that done.